defenseunicorns/compliance-auditor/docs/oscal/system-security-plan.md

 The system characteristics also includes the `authorization-boundary`, `network-architecture`, and `data-flow` diagrams or links to the location of the diagrams.
 The `authorization-boundary` diagram outlines everything within the environment and is in scope for the system's compliance framework.
 The `network-architecture` focuses on the network connections made within the system to include port and protocol.
 Lastly the `data-flow` diagram shows the flow of data within the system as it moves.

-The `system-information` field conttains all of the detaiuls about the type of data stored, processed, and transmitted by the system.
+The `system-information` field contains all of the detaiuls about the type of data stored, processed, and transmitted by the system.
 The possible options are `fips-199-low`, `fips-199-moderate`, and `fips-199-high`.
 Consult NIST [800-60](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-60v2r1.pdf) for help defining the system.

 ## System Implementation